strathanderson/ELM-FBPINN/README.md

-## ELM-FBPINN - Efficient Finite-basis Physics-informed Neural Networks.
+## ELM-FBPINN - Efficient finite basis physics-informed neural networks.

 This repository allows the user to implement ELM-FBPINN for a simple 1D Harmonic Oscillator problem.
 While it can be adapted to different problems, the user has to update the specific functions.